Ashrockzzz2003/Image_Segmentation_Oxford_Pets_Dataset/README.md

 # Optimize Animal Tranquilizer Aiming System

+> [!Important]
+> What's interesting is that the training data is fully cats and dogs, but the model works with new animals too!
+> The model is trained on the Oxford IIIT Pets dataset, which contains 37 classes of pets.
+> The model can be used for any animal.

 https://github.com/user-attachments/assets/43c4bf6d-5754-47bc-aa2c-c2daaedee4ef

 Term project for the course: `Neural Networks and Deep Learning`.
 This project emphasizes improving the tracking of animals in real-time to ensure that the tranquilizer accurately aims at the target.